CAB-ADMIN/crossingallborders/src/content/international.md

 <a class="centered-sm-ctr" target="_blank" href="https://www.amazon.com/Gods-Power-Midst-War-Miraculous/dp/B0DZPJ8P1R">
   <img src="/assets/images/pages/international/godPower-book.jpeg" alt="Picture of the book God's Power in The Midst of War by Joeth Barker"/>
-  <p>Above: Joeth’s first book, <u>Faithful in Small Things</u>, where she shares her story about how God has worked through Crossing all Borders to turn adversity into mission.</p>
+  <p>Above: Joeth’s first book, <u>Faithful in Small Things</u>, where she shares her story about how God has worked through Crossing ALL Borders Ministries to turn adversity into mission.</p>
 </a>

 Periodically, we have opportunities to personally serve in other countries.
 Thus far, we have travelled to the Dominican Republic, Honduras, and Guatemala.